SSWConsulting/SSW.Rules.Content/rules/technical-debt/rule.md

 ---
 ### What is Technical Debt?

-Technical Debt is when you take a shortcut to get a feature in to get some feedback.
+Technical Debt is when you defer work that needs doing in your code.
+And, just like when you defer a payment and acrue financial debt, technical debt _must_ be repaid, and it accumulates interest (in the form of reduced velocity) while it remains unpaid.

 `youtube: https://www.youtube.com/embed/ASVD4YIOgpU`

 <!--endintro-->

+Technical debt can occur for all kinds of reasons.
+The most common is when you take a shortcut or implement a hack to get a feature out quickly.
+Sometimes this is because, as a team (including the Product Owner), you've made a conscious decision o take this shortcut because, for example, you need a cut-down version of the feature urgently, or in other cases because of an open bug in a library you depend on.

 Code that is hard to understand after reading it multiple times or a single method that spans multiple screens is also considered to be Technical Debt.

 Systems need to have features added to them to continually remain useful (or competitive).

 As new features are added to the system, often more Technical Debt will be introduced.
+But as any system ages, it _will_ accumulate technical debt.

 **Example:** A developer takes a shortcut to get some early feedback on a new feature